microox/homework/hw02/README.md

   https://classroom.github.com/group-assignment-invitations/d1a1c33b9a5e2cd0aad4c3a716dd9642

 You can hand in your homework in either english or german.
-See the slides of lab 3 for how to hand in your assignment.
+See the slides of [lab 2](https://github.com/ps-tuebingen-sdpt-2016/lecture-notes/blob/master/lab/lab02.pdf) for how to hand in your assignment.

 ## Task 1.
 Designing a Library for Surveys (Part I)